neogeny/TatSu/docs/translation.rst

 The ``self.print()`` method takes note of the current level of indentation, so output will be indented by the `indent` passed to the ``IndentPrintMixin`` constructor, or to the ``indent(amount: int)`` method.
-The mixin keeps as stack of the indent ammounts so it can go back to where it was after each ``with indent(amount=n):`` statement:
+The mixin keeps as stack of the indent amounts so it can go back to where it was after each ``with indent(amount=n):`` statement: